k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 #### Protocols
 **Files:**
 Data can be captured via SFTP or any other transfer protocol and/or streaming service.
-Standard file types such as Json/XML/CSV can be parsed and injected.
+Standard file types such as JSON/XML/CSV can be parsed and injected.
 Users can also easily introduce new formats.

 **Queue Messaging Services (QMS):**
 Fabric allows subscription to queue messaging systems to stream-in data using services such as Apache Kafka, JMS and rabbit.
 Fabric can then step-in and apply transformations and logic to incoming events.

 **APIs:**
-Fabric can consume eternal APIs such as Web Services, Soap, Java Libraries through which data can be obtained and populated into the Fabric storage engine.
+Fabric can consume eternal APIs such as Web Services, Soap and Java Libraries through which data can be obtained and populated into the Fabric storage engine.
 APIs can also be invoked as part of flows inside the ETL/Business Logic layer.

 **DB Query:**